 Qualifications for membership

-12 There shall be four classes of membership as follows: Adult membership, family membership, junior membership and temporary membership.
+12 There shall be four classes of membership as follows: Adult membership, young adult membership, junior membership and temporary membership.

-13 Adult membership shall be open to any individual person aged 18 (eighteen).
-Junior membership shall be open to any individual aged under 18 (eighteen) years.
+13 Adult membership shall be open to any individual person aged 26 and over.
+Young adult membership shall be open to any individual aged 18 and over and under 26.
+Junior membership shall be open to any individual aged under 18 years.

 15 Temporary membership will be available to adults and children taking part in specified activities and events.
 Any such membership is granted entirely at the discretion of the board of Directors who reserve the right of refusal.
 Temporary membership will only apply during the course of said activities and events, and will not enjoy the rights and entitlements of other members.